adambro/fp-angular-js-training/notes.md

 ## Forms

 Angular adds classes like `ng-touched ng-invalid` to form elements, so you can use them in CSS.
 Is it a good idea though?

+Validators should pass empty values (empty string, null, undefined).
+To make sure field is not empty use `required` validator.
+Also often there are separate validators for view and model.
+That's the practice in Angular.